Shopify Next Generation Events: What's Changing and How to Migrate

 - Inspect the new payloads.
 The Hookdeck dashboard gives you a structured view of every delivery, the

-fields_changedarray, and the rendered GraphQL payload — useful when iterating on triggers and queries. - Test in local development.
+fields_changedarray, and the rendered GraphQL payload, which is useful when iterating on triggers and queries. - Test in local development.
 Run Hookdeck CLI and use

-hookdeck listento forward Shopify events to your local server.
-CLI users activate faster and ship migrations faster — it's worth installing before you write your first TOML subscription. - Replay events when you change your query.
+hookdeck listento forward Shopify events to your local server. - Replay events when you change your query.
 Iterating on a GraphQL query for a Next Gen Events subscription is the kind of thing that benefits from being able to replay the same trigger against new handler logic.
 Hookdeck stores deliveries so you can replay them without re-triggering the underlying event in Shopify.

-Try it free — no credit card, and the CLI works without an account if you just want to experiment.
+Try it free and the CLI works without an account if you just want to experiment.

 What hasn't changed